 The complete kit features everything you need for a start from hardware, stands, cymbals as well as pedals.
 The drum shells will provide you exceptional sound as well as balanced dynamics and natural warmth.

-Bearing edges are precisely made to provide you wide tuning range and enhanced sensitivity so that you can enjoy all the way.
-According to some users, snare drum skin tends to separate from the frame, which could be a problem after a while.
+Bearing edges are well made to provide you wide tuning range and enhanced sensitivity so that you can enjoy all the way.

 2. Pearl RS525SCC706 Roadshow